hashicorp/terraform-plugin-framework/docs/design/factories.md

 much of what's happening.

-Named functions and anonymous functions are mostly useful on structs, and we're shying away from that pattern, so we're recommending against them.
+Named functions and anonymous functions are mostly useful on structs, and we're [shying away from that pattern][structs-interfaces-recommendation], so we're recommending against them.

 Factory types and separating resource types and resources instances are the real contenders here, and there are some trade-offs to them.
 Separating types